 I’ve got three novels to talk about today (and many more in the queue).
 Today’s report will include one rave, one shrug and one argument.

 Just off the east edge of Washington Square Park in Greenwich Village, New York is a building that once housed the Triangle Shirtwaist factory, where a terrible fire killed 146 people in 1911.
 Most of the victims were young immigrant women, and this famous disaster led to a criminal trial for the sweatshop owners, who were accused of criminal indifference to worker safety.

 Triangle, a slim new novel by Katharine Weber, opens with the recollections of an elderly woman who survived the fire, though she lost both her sister and the man she loved when they jumped from the building to escape the flames.

-'s title has multiple meanings, and this story takes at least three sudden sharp turns.
+When you begin this book, you expect it to head for familiar territory: outrage, recovery, resolution.
+But Triangle‘s title has multiple meanings, and this story takes at least three sudden sharp turns.
 The scene quickly changes and we’re with a wealthy married couple in post 9-11 New York.
 Rebecca, an acerbic medical researcher, is the survivor’s granddaughter.
 George, her husband, is a quirky but world-famous musical genius, a composer of highly unusual avant-garde classical works based on natural forms such as protein molecules or strands of DNA.
 These compositions, we are coolly informed by the book’s straight-faced invisible narrator, seem to have magical powers to heal or disturb people.

 Next we meet an obnoxious professor named Ruth Zion who has written a book about the Triangle Fire and descends upon Rebecca and George with a rapacious appetite for information.
 She’s a hilarious character, but at this point I began to worry that the author was losing control of her story.